bredamatt/ai-forensics/README.md

 - `kprobes`
 - `tracepoints`

-and found `kprobes` were more flexible, but `tracepoints` more stable as these were defined in the kernel.
+and found `kprobes` were more flexible, but `tracepoints` more stable as these were pre-defined in the kernel.

-in this application to log whenever a Linux VM running a PyTorch Neural Network invokes the following syscalls:
+I used a local Linux VM running a PyTorch Neural Network, and primarily saw the following syscalls:
 - `brk` for controlling memory allocated to the data segment of a  process
 - `futex` synchronisation between threads in user space
 - `mmap` maps files or devices into memory